Georgia Workers’ Compensation Lawyer

 1. Injury or Illness Related to Work

-You can qualify for benefits if you are injured while performing your job duties, regardless of the location.
-This includes injuries from accidents or illnesses caused by exposure to hazardous conditions.
+You can qualify for medical benefits if you are injured while performing your job duties, regardless of the location.
+This includes injuries from workplace accidents or illnesses caused by exposure to hazardous conditions.
 However, injuries or illnesses stemming from pre-existing health issues, like heart disease, may not qualify.

 2. Employment Status